 BioPortal provides access to commonly used biomedical ontologies and to tools for working with them.
 BioPortal allows you to

-All information available through the BioPortal Web site is also available through the NCBO Web service REST API.
+All information available through the BioPortal website is also available through the BioPortal REST API.
 Please see REST API documentation for more information.

-To access ontologies programmatically, see our Resources REST API documentation (then look under Media Types).
+To access ontologies programmatically, see our Resources REST API documentation (then look under Available Media Types).

 Enter text and find terms across multiple terminologies that contain this text.
 The names, ids, synonyms, properties for a term are searched for matches to the entered text, and the best match (only) from each ontology is displayed.